Kamaile’s Core Values

 The values of Kamaile Academy serve as the foundation for everything we do at our school.
 Rooted in traditional Hawaiian ideas, these values resonate just as well to universal 21st century learning goals.
 As our school grows and expands, so does our understanding of these values and how they define the education we provide.

-The PreK-6 values represent the guiding values of the P-20 learning village vision that have been in place since the school’s adoption of its charter.
-Ha‘aheo (pride) guides our staff and students to take pride in everything that is done at our school, from every class project to keeping our campus beautiful.
-Laulima (cooperation) instills in everyone a sense that the only way to move forward is to move together—students, teachers, staff, family, and community.
-Ho‘ihi (respect) drives the notion that everything we do must be done out of a sense of respect to not only every person on campus, but to all those that have come before, all those that will come after, everyone in our community, and the land and ocean that sustain us.
-Finally, we stress that upholding these values and moving our school forward is the kuleana (responsibility) of each and every one of us at Kamaile Academy.
+These core values represent the guiding values of the vision that have been in place since the school’s adoption of its charter.
+Aloha and `Ohana are the foundation of who we are.
+Ha‘aheo guides our staff and students to take pride in everything that is done at our school, from every class project to keeping our campus beautiful.
+Laulima instills in everyone a sense that the only way to move forward is to move together—students, teachers, staff, family, and community.
+Ho‘ihi drives the notion that everything we do must be done out of a sense of respect to not only every person on campus, but to all those that have come before, all those that will come after, everyone in our community, and the land and ocean that sustain us.
+Finally, we stress that upholding these values and moving our school forward is the kuleana of each and every one of us at Kamaile Academy.